sourcegraph/handbook/content/departments/ce-support/ce/ie/impl-strategies.md

    </td>
   </tr>
   <tr>
-   <td><em>Jointly Managed Deployment</em>
+   <td><em>Jointly Deployed Implementation</em>
    </td>
    <td>
 <ul>
 <li>If Cloud and One-Click are not options for the customer, the CE will <a href="https://handbook.sourcegraph.com/departments/ce-support/ce/ie/ce-implementation-handoff/#initiating-an-ie-request">Initiate an IE Request</a>
-<li>Upon reviewing the request, the implementation team qualifies the customer for a jointly managed deployment and kicks off the process with the CE and Sales
+<li>Upon reviewing the request, the implementation team qualifies the customer for a jointly deployed instance and kicks off the process with the CE and Sales
 <li>This method is primarily used for on-prem Kubernetes deployments
 </li>
 </ul>